j2-health/dbt-bigquery/CONTRIBUTING.md

 ### External contributors

-If you are not a member of the `dbt-labs` GitHub organization, you can contribute to `dbt-bigquery` by forking the `dbt-bigquery` repository.
+If you are not a member of the `j2-health` GitHub organization, you can contribute to `dbt-bigquery` by forking the `dbt-bigquery` repository.
 For a detailed overview on forking, check out the [GitHub docs on forking](https://help.github.com/en/articles/fork-a-repo).
 In short, you will need to:

 1. fork the `dbt-bigquery` repository
 2. clone your fork locally
 3. check out a new branch for your proposed changes
 4. push changes to your fork
-5. open a pull request against `dbt-labs/dbt-bigquery` from your forked repository
+5. open a pull request against `j2-health/dbt-bigquery` from your forked repository

-### dbt Labs contributors
+### J2 Health contributors

-If you are a member of the `dbt Labs` GitHub organization, you will have push access to the `dbt-bigquery` repo.
+If you are a member of the `J2 Health` GitHub organization, you will have push access to the `dbt-bigquery` repo.
 Rather than forking `dbt-bigquery` to make your changes, just clone the repository, check out a new branch, and push directly to that branch.

 ## Running `dbt-bigquery` in development